-- Penny's father actually likes Leonard but Penny has along history of using this trope.
-When he realizes that they have broken up, he "gives him a head start" getting her back by roaring at him very audibly for a minute or two.
+- Penny's father actually likes Leonard, but Penny has a long history of using this trope.
+When he realizes that they have broken up, he "gives him a head start" getting her back by shouting at him very audibly for a minute or two.

-- Pryia dates Leonard in the fourth season despite her parents disapproval because Leonard isn't Indian.
-It doesn't work out for reasons other than that, mostly trying a Long Distance Relationship that falls apart after a few months.
+- Priya dates Leonard in the fourth season despite her parents' disapproval because Leonard isn't Indian.
+It doesn't work out for reasons other than that, mostly trying a Long-Distance Relationship that falls apart after a few months.

 - In an episode of Boston Public, Meredith Peters (aka The Hook Lady)'s son begins dating Steven Harper'snote daughter, who is black, merely to anger his mother.
 She is also angered when she catches her son having sex with another man.

-- In Downton Abbey, while Robert Crawley doesn't hate Branson, the Irish radical chaffeur, it would probably get pretty ugly if he found out about Branson's feelings for his little girl Sybil.
-And it does, for quite some time, though he comes 'round (mostly) in the end.
+- While Robert Crawley doesn't initially hate Branson, the Irish radical chauffeur, it gets pretty ugly when he finds out about Branson's feelings for his little girl Sybil.
+Lord's daughter with a servant, that was rich back then.
+He comes round (mostly) in the end.

-- An episode of Frasier had his cousin marrying a woman from a rich family, whose parents hated him.
-When he leaves her for a street performer he loved more, his fiancée yells "I can't believe you.
-Look at how happy my parents are!"
+- An episode of Frasier had Frasier's street-performer cousin Nikos marrying Mary-Ann, a woman from a rich family, whose parents hated him.
+When Nikos leaves her for a street performer he loved more, Mary-Ann yells "I will never forgive you for this!
+See how happy you've made my parents?"

 - Friends: At first, Monica's parents despised Chandler since he had been wrongfully blamed for a pot-smoking incident Ross committed years ago.
+Once they find out the truth, they immediately warm up to him.
 Also, Rachel's father and Ross had a strong mutual dislike for each other.

 - In The George Lopez Show Carmen starts dating the factory owner's rebellious son without George's knowledge.
 In fact, he prank calls the place and George remarks "I wonder what poor skank would get with him".

-- A Kids in the Hall sketch has a college-student (Dave Foley in drag) bring home Scott Thompson (in blackface) to meet her parents.
+- A The Kids in the Hall sketch has a college student (Dave Foley in drag) bring home Scott Thompson (in blackface) to meet her parents.
 In an absolute subversion, her parents are fine with the whole thing, but she continually acts as though they're being offensive.
 The implication is that she's chasing black men intentionally to piss off her parents - and it's not working.